The Safest and Most Dangerous Places in Oberlin, LA: Crime Maps and Statistics

 Is Oberlin, LA Safe?

-The C+ grade indicates that the rate of crime is about the same as that of the average US city.
-Oberlin ranks in the 51st percentile for safety, meaning it is safer than 51% of cities but less safe than 49%.
-This analysis applies only to Oberlin's official city boundaries.
+The C+ overall grade blends the violent, property, and other grades shown above into one measure, set against the average US city, where Oberlin's combined rate is about the same as the norm.
+Oberlin sits in the 51st percentile, ahead of 51% of cities and behind 49%.
+The grade covers only Oberlin's official city boundaries.
 See the table below for nearby cities.

-The crime rate in Oberlin is 23.71 per 1,000 residents in the typical year.
-Oberlin Residents generally consider the south part of the city to be the safest.
-Your chance of being a victim of crime in Oberlin varies by neighborhood - ranging from 1 in 36 in the northwest neighborhoods to 1 in 68 in the south.
+The overall crime rate in Oberlin is 23.71 per 1,000 residents in a typical year.
+Residents generally consider the south part of the city the safest.
+Your chance of being a victim ranges from 1 in 36 in the northwest neighborhoods to 1 in 68 in the south.

 The Cost of Crime™ in Oberlin, LA

-The total projected cost of crime in Oberlin for 2025 is $2,132,916.
-This translates to approximately $694 per resident and $1,809 per household.
-On average, crime-related costs account for 3.5% of the median household income in Oberlin.
-These figures reflect only tangible costs, which include the following:
+Across all crime types, the projected cost of crime in Oberlin for 2025 is $2,132,916, about $694 per resident and $1,809 per household.
+That equals 3.5% of the median household income.
+These figures cover tangible costs, which include:

 1. Criminal justice system costs (law enforcement, courts, and imprisonment): 44.8%